Trump will witness the dignified transfer of 2 National Guardsmen and an interpreter killed in Syria

 DOVER AIR FORCE BASE, Del.
-(AP) — President Donald Trump will undertake one of the most solemn duties facing the commander in chief on Wednesday when he will witness the dignified transfer of two Iowa National Guard members and a U.S. civilian interpreter who were killed in an attack in the Syrian desert.
+(AP) — President Donald Trump on Wednesday met with family members of two Iowa National Guard members and a U.S. civilian who were killed in an attack in the Syrian desert.

+The meeting was held at Dover Air Force Base in Delaware before the remains of the deceased were transferred to their families.
+Trump was joining the families and top administration and military officials to watch the so-called dignified transfer of the remains.

 They were among hundreds of U.S. troops deployed in eastern Syria as part of a coalition fighting the Islamic State group.